apacheignite/documentation/marshalling/binary-marshaller.md

 [block:callout]
 {
   "type": "warning",
-  "title": "Binary Equals",
-  "body": "Note that since `equals` works by comparing serialized forms of objects, it:\n * Compares all the fields in an object\n * Depends on the order in which fields are serialized"
+  "body": "Note that since `equals` works by comparing serialized forms of objects, it:\n * Compares all the fields in an object\n * Depends on the order in which fields are serialized", "title": "Binary Equals"
 }
 [/block]